aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 The barcode library allows encoding specific control parameters for *PDF417* barcodes, i.e. hardware reader initialization and emulation for the *Code 128* type.

 ### **Hardware Reader Initialization**
-The *setReaderInitialization* method of class [*Pdf417Parameters*]() that allows encoding the special flag used to indicate that barcode data will serve for hardware reader initialization.
+The *setReaderInitialization* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters) that allows encoding the special flag used to indicate that barcode data will serve for hardware reader initialization.

 <p align="center"><img src="pdf417readerinitialization.png"></p>

 ### ***Code 128* Emulation**
 In some cases, it may be necessary to make hardware readers emulate information encoded in *Micro PDF417* barcodes in the format of *Code 128* barcode data.
-This can be done by calling the *setCode128Emulation* method of class [*Pdf417Parameters*]() and passing the required value from the [*Code128Emulation*]() enum.
-This method is applicable to *Micro PDF417* barcodes only.
+This can be done by calling the *setCode128Emulation* function of class [*Pdf417Parameters*](https://reference.aspose.com/barcode/php/classPdf417Parameters) and passing the required value from the [*Code128Emulation*](https://reference.aspose.com/barcode/php/classCode128Emulation) class.
+This function is applicable to *Micro PDF417* barcodes only.

 <p align="center"><img src="pdf417code128emulation.png"></p>